helium/HIP/0051-helium-dao.md

 continues to power the Helium Flywheel, while Proof-of-Coverage rules and earnings are dictated by the corresponding subDAO.

-The technical model requires that the entire Helium Network (tokens, hotspots, emissions rules, governance, etc.) lives at some proposed base layer blockchain (L1).
+The technical model requires that the entire Helium Network (tokens, Hotspots, emissions rules, governance, etc.) lives at some proposed base layer blockchain (L1).
 All accounts and transaction activity happens at this L1.
 The decision on which L1 to use will be based on the technical and economical evaluation of the requirements of this proposal.